 A typical year will see a production of merely several hundred cases.
 We tried a vertical from 2003 through 2005.
 While still young wines, additional bottle age treats their wines well; they only become smoother and more complex.
 There are no hard edges in Tom Scott’s wines.

 The 2005 is very balanced from start to finish – the nose is elegant and ripe but not overly so.
 Fruit driven aromas are present followed by a palate showing black cherry and baking spices with a hint of mocha rounding out the super long finish.
 The 2003 and 2004 have completely different bouquets from the 2005 – both of these earlier vintages show some neat mineralities and dusty qualities on the nose representative of their specific Yountville terroir.
 The 2004 is a soft, supple, voluptuous rounded wine from start to finish.
 Cherry, blackberry, various spices and hints of tobacco show on the palate which has an almost creamy mouth feel.

 If you think the 2005 and 2004 vintages are smooth, try the 2003!

 And as each wine states on the back of the label, “no barn was harmed during the making of this wine”!
 Barn Burner is the name of each wine and is named after the brilliantly painted red barn that sits towards the back of their vineyard.
-With the focus being on the vineyard and the wine itself, you will never see a big showy label on Tom Scott’s wines.
+With the focus being on the vineyard and the wine itself, one will never see a big showy label on Tom Scott’s wines.
 The name of the wine and the vintage is all that appears on the front of the bottle.
 Their barn dates from 1936; more recently Tom gutted and renovated the entire building.
-Today it is definitely one of the nicest “barns” in the Napa Valley!
-Solar panels on the roof generate most of their vineyards electricity needs.
+Today it is definitely one of the nicest “barns” in Napa Valley.
+Solar panels on the roof generate most of their vineyard’s electricity needs.